 - 2 cups shredded Mexican cheese blend, optional for topping

 - Preheat the oven to 325°F.

 - Heat the olive oil in large sauté pan over medium heat.
-Add the onions, red peppers and green peppers and cook, stirring occasionally, until soft and just starting to brown, 10-12 minutes.
-Add the garlic and cook a few minutes more.
+Add the onions, bell peppers, and garlic and cook, stirring occasionally, until soft and just starting to brown, 10 to 15 minutes.

-- Add the ground chicken, paprika, ancho chili powder, cumin, oregano, cayenne, and salt.
-Turn the heat to high; use a wooden spoon to stir and break the chicken into small clumps until the chicken is partially cooked, about 5 minutes.
-Stir in the tomato sauce, then turn the heat down to low.
-Simmer, stirring occasionally and breaking chicken into smaller clumps, for 10-15 minutes or until chicken is cooked through.
+- Add the chicken, paprika, ancho chili powder, cumin, oregano, cayenne (if using), and salt.
+Increase the heat to high; use a wooden spoon to stir and break the chicken into small clumps.
+Cook until the chicken is partially cooked, about 5 minutes.
+Stir in the tomato sauce, then reduce the heat to low.
+Simmer, stirring occasionally and breaking chicken into smaller clumps, until chicken is cooked through, 12 to 15 minutes.
 Sprinkle with fresh chopped cilantro.
 Taste and adjust seasoning if necessary.

 - Meanwhile, remove the taco shells from the package and lay sideways on baking sheet.
 Pull the stack apart, overlapping the edges slightly.
 Bake for 6-7 minutes, or until crisp.
 Spoon the chicken into the shells and serve with toppings.

 - Note: To save time, you can chop the bell peppers and onions in a food processor; just be sure not to purée them.
 You can also use 1 teaspoon ground coriander in place of the fresh cilantro; add it along with the other spices.

 - Serving size: 2 tacos